mpolitano/bounded-exhaustive-api-testgen/README.md

   - `BinomialHeap`: bheap.BinomialHeap (`BinHeap`)

-Note: COMPLETAR
+Note: The text that is inside parentheses in each case, corresponds to the short names used in **Table 1** of **Section 4.1** of the paper, to identify each case study.

 ### Running all experiments from a single benchmark (slow)

-To reproduce all the experiments for a specific bencharmark study with both techniques (korat and beapi) and for all scopes within XXX and YYY COMPLETAR! pick and run one of following commands:
+To reproduce all the experiments for a specific benchrmark study with both techniques (korat and beapi) and for all scopes within XXX and YYY COMPLETAR! pick and run one of following commands:

 ```
 ./run-testgen-benchmarks-0_korat.sh